Cloudxtreme/trabant/README.md

 Skein-1024 PRF with a personalization string, and a key passed to the PRF as well.

 ## Stream Cipher
 Skein-1024 is built around a sweet block cipher, Threefish.
-We use the 1024 variant, which is pretty gratuitous, but [mugging is probably making a comeback](https://www.youtube.com/watch?v=NDQoMv4WBlc&t=54s).
+We use the 1024 variant, which is pretty gratuitous, but times are tough, and cycles are cheap.

 The [Skein-1024 NIST submission paper](http://www.skein-hash.info/sites/default/files/skein1.3.pdf) provides a simple plan for implementing Skein-1024 in a way that essentially makes it Threefish-1024 in counter mode.
 We do [encrypt then mac](http://www.thoughtcrime.org/blog/the-cryptographic-doom-principle/) using our Skein-1024-HMAC inside our Clojurescript.
 We bundle a randomly generated nonce, the hmac, and the ciphertext together into a Clojure map, and we wanted to avoid weird timing attack potential by doing the HMAC check inside Clojurescript using a timing-safe memcmp.